AP Recovery Audit

 Top of Page

-Certainly!
 The scope of an Accounts Payable Recovery Audit is comprehensive and designed to encompass various aspects of the accounts payable process.
 This broad scope ensures a thorough review and maximizes the potential for recovering erroneous payments and improving the overall AP system.
 Key elements of the scope of review include:

 1. Time Period: The audit typically examines AP transactions over a specific historical period, often covering several years.
 The chosen period depends on the volume of transactions and the organization's operational dynamics.